Steve-hub49/SQL-Challenge/README.md

 I utilized abc.

-A Jupyter Notebook was developed to address this challenge.
+pgAdmin 4 was utilized to address this challenge with two queries written, one to abc and the other to xyz.

-My overall observations as well as comments around each graph are provided in the Jupyter Notebook.
+My overall observations are provided in abc.

 Thank you,